frankdelacruz/FortixShieldify/README.md

 Advanced Usage
 Refer to the full documentation for advanced features and customization options, including dynamic permission checks, role hierarchies, and more.

+Support
+For support, please open an issue in the GitHub repository.